 To access your device, simply click on its name and enter the PIN.
 As this is intended for devices that you own and wish to access when you are away, it doesn't provide any additional prompts on the host computer (other than the popup that allows the host computer to stop sharing).

 Once your PIN is confirmed, you have complete access to the software and files of the host computer until you end the session.

-When you open the app, you'll see your devices listed, and as with the desktop app, you simply tap on the device you want to access and then enter the PIN.
+When you open the app, you'll see your devices listed, and like the desktop app, you tap on the device you want to access and then enter the PIN.
 The app defaults to a touch interface with pinch to zoom and tapping in place of the cursor, but you can enable cursor mode at the top of the screen for finer control as well as the keyboard for text entry.

-With a modern high-resolution smartphone or tablet, it is surprisingly easy to navigate, and while you won't want to work this way for long, it's adequate for quickly accomplishing a task or accessing a file you forgot.
+With a modern, high-resolution smartphone or tablet, it is surprisingly easy to navigate, and while you won't want to work this way for long, it's adequate for quickly accomplishing a task or accessing a file you forgot.